canyongbs/aidingapp/docs/how-tos/introducing-a-new-feature-addon.md

     ### Other Filament Pages

-    Some pages, such as a relationship manager, may need a more explicit check in their `canAccess` method.
+    Some pages, such as a relationship manager or standalone Pages, may need a more explicit check in their `canAccess` method.
 Make sure to check all pages relating to the feature in question and verify that they are properly restricted.
+And check with leadership if you are unsure which areas need to be gated.

     ```php
     use App\Enums\Feature;